Jeremy Ross

-Jeremy Spencer Ross (born March 16, 1988) is an American former professional football wide receiver and return specialist.
+Jeremy Spencer Ross (born March 16, 1988) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football for the California Golden Bears and was signed by the New England Patriots as an undrafted free agent in 2011.

 Ross was also a member of the Indianapolis Colts, Green Bay Packers, Detroit Lions, Baltimore Ravens, Oakland Raiders, New York Jets, and Arizona Cardinals.